Why SEO matters for UK businesses

 For most UK SMBs, the quickest technical wins are improving page speed, adding schema markup to key pages, and ensuring Google Search Console is set up and verified.

 Backlinks — links from other websites to yours — remain one of Google's most important ranking signals.
-A link from a respected UK publication carries far more weight than dozens of links from low-quality directories.
+What counts is not how many links you accumulate but where they come from: a link from a respected UK publication carries far more weight than a bulk listing in a low-quality directory.

 Effective UK link-building strategies include:

-• Digital PR — create newsworthy content (surveys, original research, expert commentary) and pitch it to UK journalists and publications.
-A single mention in The Guardian or The Times is worth more than 100 generic directory listings.
+- Digital PR — create newsworthy content (surveys, original research, expert commentary) and pitch it to UK journalists and publications.
+Editorial coverage has to be earned rather than submitted, which is precisely why search engines treat it as a stronger signal than a directory entry.

 Avoid purchasing links or participating in link schemes.
 Google's algorithms are sophisticated enough to identify manipulative link patterns, and the penalty can severely damage your rankings.